catarinaacsilva/vivado-xilinx-tutorials/CountDownTimerSoft/README.md

 20. Double click on gpio connected to display.
 The gpio2 must be connected to segs: `dual seven`

-21. `Run connection Atumation`
+21. `Run connection Automation`

-22. Chane name of these 3 gpio:
+22. Change name of these 3 gpio:

         22.1 gpio0 - axi_gpio_leds
         22.2 gpio1 - axi_gpio_buttons